 Whether driving or flying, bear in mind when planning your itinerary that Australia is vast One of the biggest mistakes tourists make is to underestimate the distances.
 We once had visitors from Canada who planned to “pop up to Alice Springs” for the long weekend.
 This is simply not ever going to happen.
 It will take at least two days to get there and two days to get back, before you even see anything.

 Whether driving or flying, the time to travel between towns and states states can be massive.
 A flight from east to west coast, for example takes 5 hours and costs several hundred dollars.You also need to be aware that smaller regional centres may only have one or two flights per day.
 This can make connecting flights tricky and involve long layovers.
-Virgin Australia offer flights between most regional centres and often have some great deals.
+Smaller domestic airlines offer flights between most regional centres and often have some great deals.

 Driving in Australia